diffpy/diffpy.github.io/README.md

 # Publishing New Project

 For adding a new project to the website, see one of the existing projects (e.g., [pdfgetx](https://www.diffpy.org/products/pdfgetx.html)) as reference.

-In what follows in this section, you will be working within the [`source`][source] branch, unless otherwise specified.

 You will need to create a directory for the project to live in within (e.g., [/static_root/doc/pdfgetx](https://github.com/diffpy/diffpy.github.io/tree/source/static_root/doc/pdfgetx)), then write a landing page for the project (e.g., [/products/pdfgetx.rst](https://github.com/diffpy/diffpy.github.io/blob/source/products/pdfgetx.rst)) which will provide any necessary information or files needed for a user to use the project.
 Once this is complete, see [Publishing New Version of Existing Project](#new-version) for steps on publishing the project.